datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

                 width = 0.7)
 ```

-I would then run that code.
+After determining what function I need, I would then **run that portion of the code** (what you see above).

 Note that we're assigning the plot to the object `p`.
-This means that to view the plot in the "Plots" tab you'll have to type `p` into the Console and hit enter after you run the code above to generate the plot.
+This means that to view the plot in the "Plots" tab you'll have to type `p` into the Console and hit enter after you run the code above.
+This will display the plot in the "Plots" tab of RStudio Cloud.

-Work through this code layer by layer determining what `function_name` should be in each line of code. `function_name` should be the only thing you have to change in this code.
+**Work through this code layer by layer** determining what `function_name` should be in each line of code.
+Note: **`function_name` should be the only thing you have to change in this code**.

 ?
 What function did you use to specify the colors of the bars in your bar chart?